p3lim/p3lim.github.io/_posts/2018-05-04-github-powered-comments.md

 ---

 I'm a big fan of [GitHub Pages](https://pages.github.com/), which this website runs on.
 So far I haven't done much with it, but I figured I'd mess about and get a comment section for it, just in case :)
-Adding a comments section leaves me with a few options, but I figured I'd try to be a bit creative.
+Adding a comments section leaves me with quite a few options, but I figured I'd try to be a bit creative.

 Posts on a GitHub Pages website is done through markdown files pushed to a Git repository, which means it will have an accompanying commit page on GitHub (like [this one](https://github.com/p3lim/p3lim.github.io/commit/43eca2893479069b5f561af9847061a42d396342) for this very post you're reading).
 GitHub also has a nice feature that allows users to comment on pretty much anything they'd like, e.g. lines in code, issues, pull requests, _and even commits!_